As silly as it sounds, I’ve worked off and on to develop a leadership theory of everything.

 - The leader must know where their competency begins and ends and how it connects to the competencies of others.
-The leader needs to make this connection quickly and not begrudge a spotlight shining on someone else.
-The spotlight is a fickle mistress anyway.
+The leader needs to make this connection quickly, without begrudging a spotlight shining on someone else.
+The spotlight is a fickle mistress, anyway.

-- The importance of habitual multi-scenario planning cannot be overstated.
+- Complexity is the norm.
+Thus, the importance of habitual multi-scenario planning cannot be overstated.
 Coupled with this is the insight that higher-level decision making tends to be complex and uncertain, which raises the importance of decisions needing to be decisive, yet flexible.

-- Higher-level decisions have a greater potential for simultaneous benefit and harm, and on a greater scale.
-There is no escaping this complexity, so it is wise for the leader to understand and embrace it.
+- High-level decisions have a great potential for simultaneous benefit and harm, and on a greater scale than the lower.
+There is no escaping these parallel dynamics, so it is wise for the leader to understand and embrace it.

 This list is a starting point.
-I expect other leaders experienced with being sacrificed on the altar of misplaced hatred to add to it.
-One cannot stop being a servant-hearted leader just because some choose not to follow.
+I expect other leaders with experience of being sacrificed on the altar of misplaced hatred will be able to add to it.
+One cannot stop being a servant-hearted and systems aware leader just because a few choose not to participate.